Financial Aid Policies for Undergraduates

 If a student's appeal is approved, the student will be placed on financial aid probation for the next semester attended.
 Students may receive aid payment during probation.
-At the end of the probation semester, the student must satisfy all SAP standards or their academic plan requirements to be eligible for continued aid payments the following semester.
+At the end of the probation semester, the student must satisfy all SAP standards and/or their academic plan requirements to be eligible for continued aid payments the following semester.

 I. Reinstatement of Aid Eligibility

 Students who do not satisfy the SAP requirements may reinstate their aid eligibility by correcting SAP deficiencies without the benefit of Federal or University aid or submitting a successful appeal and satisfying SAP standards after a probation period.